jkobject/scPRINT/README.md

 If you want to be using flashattention2, know that it only supports triton 2.0 MLIR's version and torch==2.0.0 for now.

+### lamin.ai

+To use scPRINT, I need you to use lamin.ai.
+This is needed to load biological informations like genes, cell types, organisms etc...

+To do so, you will need to connect with google or github to [lamin.ai](https://lamin.ai/login), then be sure to connect before running anything (or before starting a notebook): `lamin login <email> --key <API-key>`.
+Follow the instructions on [their website](https://docs.lamin.ai/guide).

+To start you will need to do:

 ```python
 conda create -n "[whatever]" python==3.10
 git clone https://github.com/jkobject/scPRINT